vickyw1112/COMP3331/lab09/Lab6.md

 Q4:

-Yes, because MTU is only 1500 bytes, data size is greater than MTU.
+No, because the routers have same MTU.

 Q5: